Looking for an easy way to reduce your crypto tax bill?

 In cases where you can’t find your original

-for acquiring your cryptocurrency, you may be required to recognize all the proceeds from a disposal as a capital gain.
-This may lead to a much larger tax liability. cost basis
+for acquiring your cryptocurrency, you may be required to recognize 100% of your proceeds as a capital gain — which means you could be paying significantly more in taxes! cost basis

-Your records should include the price of your cryptocurrency at receipt and disposal, as well as the date you acquired and disposed of your crypto.
+To avoid situations like these, your cryptocurrency records should include information such as the price of your crypto at receipt and disposal, as well as the date you acquired and disposed of your crypto.
+If you haven’t been keeping track of your transactions, you can use crypto tax software to automate the process.

-Looking for an easy way to save time and money when it comes to filing your taxes?
+Looking for an easy way to save time and money when filing your taxes?

 like CoinLedger can help.
 Cryptocurrency tax software